 If you plan to visit San Luis Obispo, one of the best cities in Central California, I’m here to tell you about all the fun things to do San Luis Obispo!

 San Luis Obispo, or SLO, as locals call it, is tucked between the green hills of Santa Lucia Mountains along California’s Coast.
-It boasts year-round sunshine, buzzing cultural scene and tons of recreational opportunities.
+The town boasts year-round sunshine, buzzing cultural scene, great hiking and surfing.

 Starting your trip with a visit to the historic downtown San Luis Obispo is an excellent idea.